canarybuilds/zulip/templates/zerver/help/gdpr-compliance.md

-your server infrastructure responsibly, internal policies around access, logging, and backups, etc.  If you need detailed guidance, we recommend contacting support@zulip.com; our paid support contracts include assistance with understanding GDPR compliance with Zulip.
+your server infrastructure responsibly, internal policies around access, logging, and backups, etc.  If you need detailed guidance, we recommend contacting support@zulip.com; our paid support contracts include assistance with understanding GDPR compliance with Feniks Chat.